 I should say reviews are one of those.
 It's tough.
 It's also really tough when you get, from the rules of ethics and you get a not kind review, and Colorado came out about a year ago that we could say a little bit more, but it's tough because you want to sit down as a lawyer and say, “That's not true, that's not what happened, but we can't cause attorney-client privilege.”

-So it is about really trying to get those positive reviews and being intentional and talking to your team about why this is important.
+It is about really trying to get those positive reviews and being intentional and talking to your team about why this is important.